vlom31/alfred-clickup2.0/README.md

 apiToken : token you will find in your profile settings > Apps on ClickUp 2.0

 list : this will be the id of the list you want the tasks to be added to, it's in the list url, the last digits after /

+# usage :

+Type "cu" followed by a space, then enter the string for your task.

+Example : cu buy some milk